First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 We all go through stressful situations.
 There is a bad stress and there is good stress… does your teenager know the difference?
 Do you?

-It’s essential that your teen is able to figure out their bad stress triggers and how to deal with negativity in a positive way.
+Your teen needs to find their bad stress triggers.
+They should learn how to deal with negativity in a positive way.
 It’s impossible for your teen to do this if they don’t understand what it is and why it happens.

 I wrote a blog on bad stress (chronic stress) and ways to fight it.
-Some of these ideas might be able to be applied to your teen with a spin on the ideas from their parent (that’s you).
+You might be capable of applying some of these ideas to your teen.
+Add a spin on the ideas from their parent (that’s you).

 Try offering some of these questions for your child to ponder: